developer-zebra/developer-zebra-site/src/ppc/1-0/guide/setup/index.md

 <br>
 6. **Run the PPC Server Software.** Start the server services by launching the desktop shortcut icon "START_PPC_SERVICE".
 Open the supported browser.
 Enter the default server URL: **https://name.company.com:8443/ppcui**

-	Where "name.company.com" is replaced with the appropriate domain name.
+	Where "name.company.com" is replaced with the appropriate information.

 	Default login credentials (case-sensitive) for _super admin_ user are: